 Step 2: Locate the zip file (usually it’s in your “Download” folder), right-click it, and open.
 Note: I’m on a Mac, which allows me to unzip a file directly.
 If you are on a Windows PC, make sure you have the right software to open the archive.

-Step 3: Open the new unzipped folder.
-Find the sub-folder called "images."
+Step 3: Open the newly unzipped folder.
+Find the sub-folder called “images.”
 Double-click to open it.

-Step 4: Boom!
-You'll see all the images that your Google Docs document contains.
+Step 4: Now you’ll see all the images that your Google Docs document has.

 3. Use Image Extractor Add-on